Fulford battlefied under threat

 Work began in 2001.
 Over 5000 metal items were recovered during the monthly fieldworking during 03/04.
 This has provided much evidence of how the land has been used over the years.

 Half of the material has been examined and the most significant find was evidence of some short-term metal working.
 This can be interpreted as an indication that there was a lot of short-term glut of metal in the area.
-It was hoped that this can be further investigated but the developers have repeatedly refused access.
+It was hoped that this can be further investigated but the developers have repeatedly refused access so much more work remains to be done.

 · A search of much of the site has not yet been permitted.
 There have been no existing finds to tie this area to the battle.
 Battlefields of this era have not yielded any significant finds.
 The evidence of metal working we have uncovered might explain this.